giovannellilab/polygonPlot/index.md

 ### How to cite the Polygon plot
 We are currently working on a paper to describe the Polygon plot more formally, and we will post the apporoapriate citation here soon.
-Come back to take a look in a few months (I know, we are veryyyy slow!).
+Come back to take a look in a few months (I know, we are veeeeeery slow!).
 Meanwhile, in case you have found the polygon plot useful, please consider using the two following citations:

 Giovannelli, D., Morrison, S.M., Prabhu, A., Huang, F. (2021).
 Polygons plot: a new aesthetics for visualizing multivariate data.
 GitHub, doi:10.